nebula-engine/Nebula/README.md

 - Stenciling
 - Fog
 - Curved Reflections

-Classes to contain data arrays for positions, normals, texture coordinates.
-Classes to hold textures.
-Classes for uniforms and attributes.
-Find on internet code to parse PLY files.
+- Find on internet code to parse PLY files.
+Or some other standard for 3d model storage.

 ### Curved reflections